alexch/codelikethis/public/lessons/client_side_coding/interactive_mapping.md

 # Introduction to LeafletJS

-* LeafletJS is a JavaScript **library** which allows for the creation of and interaction web maps.
+* LeafletJS is a JavaScript **library** which allows for the creation of and interaction with web maps.
 * It uses a simple API for building maps using **Layers**
-* It allows for styling of the map layers using standard CSS, and manipulation using JavaScript
+* It allows for styling of the map layers using standard CSS and manipulation with JavaScript

 # Simple Map Example

-* Let's make a simple map
+* Let's make a simple map!

 ![](./simple-map-leaflet.png)